Luke-Bytes/RestAPI/README.md

 ## Overview

-This is a **read-only REST API** designed to provide access to a MongoDB database.
+This is intended as a **read-only REST API** designed to provide access to a MongoDB database.
 It serves as a public backend component for interacting with data created by [Teams Discord Bot](https://github.com/Luke-Bytes/TeamsDiscordBot).
 Contributions are welcome!

 ---